Funding

 Binance operates as a comprehensive cryptocurrency exchange and financial services platform serving both retail and institutional users globally.
 At its core, users can trade over 350 cryptocurrency pairs through either a simple Convert interface for basic swaps or an advanced Trade interface featuring order books, depth charts, and more than 10 order types including limit, market, and algorithmic options.

 The platform extends far beyond basic trading.
 Users can access derivatives markets for perpetual futures with up to 125x leverage, trade options, and participate in prediction markets.
+Binance has also introduced a pre-IPO derivatives category, beginning with SPCXUSDT — a perpetual futures contract tied to SpaceX that trades 24/7 with up to 5x leverage, is margined and settled in USDT, and confers no ownership of SpaceX shares.
+The contract is designed to transition into a standard perpetual product if SpaceX completes a public listing and a stable price index can be derived, with additional pre-IPO contracts expected to follow.
 The margin trading system allows any spot asset to serve as collateral, with real-time liquidation price updates and hourly interest accrual.
 For fiat access, users can deposit and withdraw through over 40 national currencies via direct card purchases, local bank rails like SEPA and ACH, or peer-to-peer trading where Binance escrows funds until settlement completes.

 The Binance Earn ecosystem transforms the platform into a yield-generating hub.
 Users can stake coins in flexible or locked pools to earn daily yields sourced from margin borrowers and blockchain staking rewards.
 The Launchpool feature lets users farm newly issued tokens by staking BNB or other assets before exchange listings.
 An integrated automated market maker allows users to provide liquidity to trading pools and earn fees, while structured products package options strategies into fixed-return investments.